Figuring Out Gas & Galaxies In Enzo (FOGGIE) VII: The (Dis)Assembly of Stellar Halos

 While all of the FOGGIE galaxies assemble the first $\sim 15$\% of their accreted stellar halo mass from a relatively large number of low-mass dwarfs, there is considerable variation in where the remaining accreted mass comes from.
 We see hints of a mass trend: Tempest and Maelstrom's stellar halos are primarily built from many smaller accretion events, while the mass that makes up the stellar halos of Blizzard and Squall is heavily dominated by star particles from 1 or 2 more substantial satellites.
 Hurricane has the highest number of contributors to its stellar halo overall, but much of its mass still comes from just a few of them.

 We show the main sources of accreted stellar halo mass more clearly in Figure \ref{fig:contmass}, where we plot the cumulative fraction of accreted mass that comes from each stellar halo's five most significant contributors.
 While no stellar halo gets more than 50\% of its accreted mass from a single satellite, Squall, Blizzard, and Hurricane all acquire the majority of their mass in just two accretion events.
 If we include the five most significant contributors to each stellar halo, we can account for 60--90\% of the accreted mass of all five FOGGIE stellar halos.
-The predominance of stars from just a few accreted satellites is consistent with findings from previous simulations \citep[e.g.,][]{Bullock2005,Abadi2006,Deason2016} and estimates from observations \citep[e.g.,][]{Belokurov2018,Naidu2020}. \citet{Deason2016}, in particular, find that the dominant contributors to stellar halos are typically one to two relatively massive dwarfs with M$_\star =10^{8-10}$\,M$_\odot$, similar to what we see in FOGGIE, our stellar halos typically have a larger number of significant contributors than e.g., \citet{Deason2016} or \citet{D'Souza2018}.
+The predominance of stars from just a few accreted satellites is consistent with findings from previous simulations \citep[e.g.,][]{Bullock2005,Abadi2006,Deason2016} and estimates from observations \citep[e.g.,][]{Belokurov2018,Naidu2020}. \citet{Deason2016}, in particular, find that the dominant contributors to stellar halos are typically one to two relatively massive dwarfs with M$_\star =10^{8-10}$\,M$_\odot$.
+Although this is similar to what we see in FOGGIE, our stellar halos typically have a larger number of significant contributors than e.g., \citet{Deason2016} or \citet{D'Souza2018}.
 Our results are more in line with \citet{Monachesi2019}, who find that the median number of satellites required to make up 90\% of the accreted stellar halo mass in the \textsc{Auriga} simulations is 6.5---similar to the 8 we find in FOGGIE.
 This may reflect the fact that both FOGGIE and \textsc{Auriga} tend to overproduce stars, leading to flatter halo occupation.